Pensive1/FEM-qr-code-component/1_age-calculator-app/public/README-template.md

   }
 ```

+1. An element can be accurately positioned using `position` and `transform: translate(x% , y%)`.
+Using `translate` with percentage values moves the element based on its own dimensions.

 #### React

 1. 'useRef' is not only used for getting a value but for accessing DOM properties of a referenced node.
 This was useful for field validation.
 Other than that, its great for getting a value without changing states.